yashthakare-07/Enterprise-ETL-Pipeline/README.md

 Success!
 The configuration is valid.
 ```

+End-to-end verification (uploading `sample_telemetry.json` and confirming a corresponding DynamoDB item) has been done manually during development but is not currently captured as evidence (logs/screenshots) in this repository.

 ## Logs and Monitoring

 **CloudWatch Logs:** each Lambda function version writes to its own log group under `/aws/lambda/<function-name>`.
 The currently deployed function's log group has no explicit retention policy configured, meaning logs are retained indefinitely by default.

 **GitHub Actions logs:** each workflow run's `init`, `validate`, `plan`, and `apply` output is available under the Actions tab for the repository, per run.

-**Alerts / Metrics:** TODO: Information pending — no CloudWatch Alarms, SNS notifications, or custom metrics have been configured in the provided Terraform files.
+**Alerts / Metrics:** none configured.
+No CloudWatch Alarms, SNS notifications, or custom metrics currently exist — see [Production Readiness Gaps](#production-readiness-gaps).

 ## Troubleshooting